neoneye/arcathon-docker-image/ARCathon2023/readme.md

 The newer code generates more false positives.
 Potentially outputting junk for the tasks that otherwise would be solvable.
 False positives has been a problem all the way back to the beginning.
 I think it's particular bad at the moment.
+The `postprocessing` made the predictions slightly worse.
-One way to mitigate this is to use the predicted output size and the predicted color palette, and reject the results that doesn't satisfy these predicted data.
+One way to mitigate this is to use the predicted output size and the predicted color palette, and reject the results that doesn't satisfy the predicted data.

+Ideas
+ - Bridge basic data such as `predicted width` + `predicted height` to the `.asm` programs.